sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis.rst

 anything interesting and meaningful.
-For example, we are often interested in exploring whether there are any underlying unobserved **latent factors** that are represented by the observed, directly measured, variables in our dataset.
+For example, we are often interested in exploring whether there are any underlying unobserved **latent factors** that are represented by the observed, directly measured, variables in our data set.
 In statistics, latent factors are initially hidden variables that are not directly observed but are rather inferred (through statistical analysis) from other variables that are observed (directly measured).